-The image at the top is back from when I started PopOff!
+The image at the below is back from when I started PopOff!
 In 2011 and one of the first tribute shows I did was for Tina Turner.
 I did it because I wanted to, because the music is good, and because not enough people at the time were talking about Tina in the music conversation and history as trailblazer and icon.
 A black person singing straight up rock music in the mainstream… yeah… that’s a narrow field even today.
-So when all the clubs and radio stations start playing her out for the next fee days I just want to ask, “Where have you been these past ten + years?”
+So when all the clubs and radio stations start playing her out for the next fee days I just want to ask, “Where have you been these past ten plus years?”

 I still have that show in the archives but copyright won’t let me post it because it is LOADED with Tina, of course.
 But I am pleased that I’ve been celebrating our icons before they go and well after.
 All the GOATs and queens that have left and are still here.
 While, GOAT is fairly new slang that gets tossed around quite will-nilly in music circles these days, “Queen” has even more years on that term being tossed around willy-nilly.
 But on May 24th 2023 we lost true a music Queen and GOAT.
 And a PRIME example of a singer who doesn’t write songs but sure as **** sells them.